karan-shah/global-cases-corono-virus-analysis/ReadMe.md

     * prep_flow_runtime - Date when the ETL job ran

 ## Data Processing
-  As the dataset was very clean and structured, minimal preprocessing was needed to prepare the data for machine learning.
+  As the dataset was very structured but contains somewhat missing values, minimal preprocessing was needed to prepare the data for machine learning.
+We implemented following steps as part of data preprocessing:
+  * We have removed unwanted attributes like: Combined_Key,FIPS, Prep_Flow_Runtime,Data_Source, People_Total_Tested_Count,People_Hospitalized_Cumulative_Count,iso2,iso3,Population_Count
+  * Added a new attributed called "Continent" as part of feature engineering.

   All the python code for preprocessing can be found in [Data-Preprocessing.ipynb](https://github.com/karan-shah/global-cases-corono-virus-analysis/blob/master/Data-Preprocessing.ipynb).

 ## User Dashboard
   ![User Dashboard](https://github.com/karan-shah/global-cases-corono-virus-analysis/blob/master/image.png)

-## Tentative plan for analysis on GCP

-  1. EDA and Preprocessing: Data has been already pre processed.
-We can directly work on it and start analysis.
-  2. Dashboard for User group: We have already created a dashboard for the user group.
-  3. Machine Learning on GCP: We will use various analysis techniques offered by GCP like PySpark, BigQuery.
-  4. Evaluation of results: We will be evaluating our result by RMSE(Root Mean Square Error).
-The smaller the value is the accurate result will be.
-  5. Production Model: We will try to develop couple of models and the best performing model will be choosen for the production model.

 ## Forty Three Rules of Machine Learning
   The project focuses on creating awareness about the Corona Virus Disease(COVID-19)